Master of Education in K-8 Leadership in Mathematics Education

 Length: 35 credit hours.
 May be completed in 24 months.

-Format: Eight-week courses offered on campus.
-Students may begin the program in August, October, January, March, May, or July.
+Format: Eight-week courses delivered entirely face-to-face or entirely online.
+Students may begin the program in August, October, January, March, May or July.

-Results: Master of Education degree and the Virginia Mathematics Specialist endorsement
+Results: Master of Education in K-8 Leadership in Mathematics Education degree and the Virginia Mathematics Specialist endorsement

 Important Links: Apply Now | Tuition & Financial Aid | Course Schedule | Resources